-An Arkansas LLC operating agreement is a form that establishes the rules and regulations of a newly-created entity to better organize and structure the company’s internal affairs.
+An Arkansas LLC operating agreement is a form that establishes the rules and regulations of an LLC to organize and structure the company’s internal affairs.
 Operating agreements identify the founding member or members of the LLC and their ownership percentages, capital contributions, voting rights, and management responsibilities.
 The agreement also serves as evidence that the business and its owners are financially separate from one another.

 An operating agreement is not required in Arkansas, and the document needn’t be submitted to the Secretary of State.
 However, the company will still need to file a Certificate of Organization (domestic LLCs) or Certificate of Registration (foreign LLCs) and an annual franchise tax report.

 Single-Member LLC Operating Agreement – Used to form an LLC owned and operated by one (1) individual.

 Multi-Member LLC Operating Agreement – For the creation of an LLC with multiple owners.

 - Chapter: Title 4, Subtitle 3, Chapter 38

 - Naming of LLCs: § 4-38-112